 With the fall season right around the corner, I thought this would be a great time for me to talk a little bit about the importance of early off-season training, what I call the “re-conditioning phase”.

 Athletes who are able to recruit higher ratios of Type II “fast twitch” muscle fibers have shown to be able to produce more power.
 For ballplayers, this means that they are more likely to throw harder off the mound or have a higher exit velo at the plate.
 Genetics do come into play, but many times they only give us a better “starting point”.
 By no means should they dictate a definitive “end-point”.
 After reading a copy of Dr. Bryan Mann’s book on velocity-based training (VBT) a light went off in my head as to how elements of VBT could be implemented here at RPP.
-Continue reading “Training Velocity in the Weight Room with VBT”
+Continue reading “What is Velocity-Based Training?
+What Are the Benefits?”